awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-subnets.md

 1. On the **Description** tab, under **Basic Configuration**, choose **Edit Availability Zones**\.

-1. To enable an Availability Zone, select the check box for that Availability Zone\.
-If there is one subnet for that Availability Zone, it is selected\.
-If there is more than one subnet for that Availability Zone, select one of the subnets\.
-Note that you can select only one subnet per Availability Zone\.
+1. To enable a zone, select the check box for that zone and select one subnet\.
+If there is only one subnet for that zone, it is selected\.
+If there is more than one subnet for that zone, select one of the subnets\.

 1. To change the subnet for an enabled Availability Zone, choose **Change subnet** and select one of the other subnets\.